gonzispina/go-solid/README.md

  _NOTE: keep in mind that the examples of every principle are designed to isolate and expose the key idea of each principle.
-None of the examples combine all of the principles.
-Of course, if we applied every principle in each example the code would be much better, but that's not the point_
+None of the examples combine all of them.
+Of course, if we applied every principle in each example the code would be much better, but that's not the point._

 ## Bibliography